1966 NFL season: Major rule changes

 The new goal-post rule is often referred to as the "Don Chandler Rule", referring to the placekicker for the Green Bay Packers.
-Although widely denied, the height increase of the uprights was in reaction to the previous season's Western Conference playoff game at Lambeau Field in Green Bay.
+Although widely denied, the height increase of the uprights was in reaction to the previous season's Western Divisional playoff game at Lambeau Field in Green Bay.
 Chandler kicked a controversial field goal that tied the game with under two minutes remaining.
 The kick was high above the upright, and many spectators thought that the kick missed; however, the kick was ruled good by field judge Jim Tunney.
 Chandler later hit a field goal that defeated the Baltimore Colts in overtime.
 The following week, the Packers defeated the Cleveland Browns in the NFL Championship Game, their first of three consecutive league titles.

-Another rule change born from the 1965 Western Conference playoff was two officials (the back judge and field judge) were stationed under each upright for field goal and extra point attempts.
+Another rule change born from the 1965 Western Divisional playoff was two officials (the back judge and field judge) were stationed under each upright for field goal and extra point attempts.

 Conference races

-In the Western Conference, Green Bay's first loss was in Week 5, falling 21–20 in San Francisco to tie them with the Rams.
-The Rams lost 35–7 to Minnesota the next week, and Green Bay stayed in front until Week 9, when Minnesota beat them 20–17.
-Baltimore's 19–7 win over Atlanta briefly tied it with the Packers at 7–2–0 in Week 10, but the Colts lost to Detroit the next week, 20–14.
-The Packers clinched the title in Week 13.
+In the Western Division, Green Bay's first loss was in week 5, falling 21–20 in San Francisco to tie them with the Rams.
+The Rams lost 35–7 to Minnesota the next week, and Green Bay stayed in front until week 9, when Minnesota beat them 20–17.
+Baltimore's 19–7 win over Atlanta briefly tied it with the Packers at 7–2–0 in week 10, but the Colts lost to Detroit the next week, 20–14.
+The Packers clinched the title in week 13.